Indonesia

 • Australia

-Official development finance to Indonesia by flow type % of total ODF spent, constant 2021 US$
+Official development finance to Indonesia, by flow type % of total ODF spent, constant 2022 US$

 • OOF

-In terms of implementing partners, the central government of Indonesia has been the major recipient of ODF flows, followed by China Energy Engineering Corporation and the Ministry of Finance.
+In terms of implementing partners, the Government of Indonesia has been the major recipient of ODF flows, followed by the Ministry of Finance.

 Sectors